testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 2.
 Run few E2E, selectively consider unit tests

 :white_check_mark: **Do:** Always write few E2E tests on top of component tests.
 Based on the specific nature of the component, some unit tests might be needed as well.
-Though E2E means different things to different testers, in the context of a backend they represent tests that are done with live collaborators and on a real infrastructure.
+Though E2E means different things to different testers, in the context of a backend they represent tests that are done with live collaborators (i.e., external services) on a real infrastructure.
 Therefore, they cover risks that are not covered by components tests - configuration issues, misunderstanding with 3rd party services, infrastructural issues and more.
 When then unit tests are needed? in the presence of none-trivial logic and algorithms.
-When having a single module with remarkable complexity, it's easier to avoid the distraction coming from other parts by isolating the unit.
+When having a single module with remarkable complexity, it's easier to avoid the distraction coming from other parts by isolating the challenging unit.
 This article greatly outlines (when unit tests shine)[https://blog.stevensanderson.com/2009/11/04/selective-unit-testing-costs-and-benefits/].

 <br/><br/>